 a.
+Uniform Allowance.
 In the event that any employee shall be required as a condition of their employment to wear any particular kind of uniform or other special clothing, identification patch or material or any protective gear or device, such uniform, special clothing, identification, or protective gear shall be furnished by the County.
-Moreover, the County shall pay the full cost of uniforms (purchase, maintenance and cleaning) for Mechanics, Mechanic Helpers, Body Repair Workers, Tire Repairers and Heavy Equipment Machinists and Parking Facility Workers, Zoo Attendants and Zoo Maintenance Mechanics.
-For employees required to wear safety shoes or boots, the County shall provide an annual payment of one hundred and fifty dollars (\$150.00) to such employees.
+For employees required to wear safety shoes or boots, the County shall provide an annual payment of one hundred fifty dollars (\$150.00) to such employees.
 For employees with prescription eyewear required to wear safety glasses, the County shall reimburse one hundred fifty dollars (\$150.00) annually to such employees.